chenxingqiang/secret-learn/doc/modules/outlier_detection.rst

 "shape" of the data, and can define outlying observations as observations which stand far enough from the fit shape.

-The jax-sklearn provides an object :class:`covariance.EllipticEnvelope` that fits a robust covariance estimate to the data, and thus fits an ellipse to the central data points, ignoring points outside the central mode.
+The secret-learn provides an object :class:`covariance.EllipticEnvelope` that fits a robust covariance estimate to the data, and thus fits an ellipse to the central data points, ignoring points outside the central mode.